-- highly focused lesson design with sharp objectives - high demands of pupil involvement and engagement with their learning - high levels of interaction for all pupils - appropriate use of teacher questioning, modelling and explaining - an emphasis on learning through dialogue, with regular opportunities for pupils to talk both individually and in groups - an expectation that pupils will accept responsibility for their own learning and work independently - regular use of encouragement and authentic praise to engage and motivate pupils.
+- highly focused lesson design with sharp objectives - high demands of child involvement and engagement with their learning - high levels of interaction for all children - appropriate use of teacher questioning, modelling and explaining - an emphasis on learning through dialogue, with regular opportunities for children to talk both individually and in groups - an expectation that children will accept responsibility for their own learning and work independently - regular use of encouragement and authentic praise to engage and motivate children.

-We regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement, through lesson observations, book scrutinies and pupil progress meetings.
+We regularly and carefully review the quality of teaching for all children, including those at risk of underachievement, through lesson observations, book scrutinies and pupil progress meetings.
 Professional development opportunities are provided for staff to extend their knowledge and understanding of SEND and high quality teaching.

-Whilst first responses are taking place, the pupil will be placed on the school's 'class action' list and parents will be informed of this.
-The class teacher will informally gather evidence (including the views of the pupil and their parents) and where require will put in place extra teaching or other rigorous interventions designed to secure better progress.
-The pupil's response to such support can help identify their particular needs.
-Where progress continues to be less than expected, the class teacher, working with the SENDCo, should discuss further provision required that is additional to or different from the provision made as part of the school's usual high quality teaching and place the pupil on the SEND support list.
-Parents are consulted before this decision is made, and any concerns regarding a pupil's SEND can be discussed with the class teacher.
+Whilst first responses are taking place, the child will be placed on the school's 'class action' list and parents will be informed of this.
+The class teacher will informally gather evidence (including the views of the child and their parents) and where required, will put in place extra teaching or other rigorous interventions designed to secure better progress.
+The child's response to such support can help identify their particular needs.
+Where progress continues to be less than expected, the class teacher, working with the SENDCo, should discuss further provision required that is additional to or different from the provision made as part of the school's usual high quality teaching.
+The child will be placed on the SEND support list.
+Parents are consulted before this decision is made, and any concerns regarding a child's SEND can be discussed with the class teacher.

-Once a pupil is on the SEND support list, the school will take action to remove barriers to learning and put effective special educational provision in place following the graduated approach outlined in the SEN Code of Practice (2015).
-This takes the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
+Once a child is on the SEND support list, the school will take action to remove barriers to learning and put effective special educational provision in place following the graduated approach outlined in the SEN Code of Practice (2015).
+This takes the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the child's needs and of what supports the child in making good progress and securing good outcomes.

 All of this is evidenced and reviewed using the school's 'SEND support plan' document which is usually produced three times per year, unless more frequent reviews are necessary.
-Parent and pupil voices are key to the effectiveness of these documents in order to ensure a joint provision both at home and at school.
-For pupils with EHC plans, an annual review meeting has to be held in addition.
+Parent and child voices are key to the effectiveness of these documents in order to ensure a joint provision both at home and at school.
+For children with EHC plans, an annual review meeting has to be held in addition.